ivyl/ivyl.github.com/_posts/2012-10-30-mvvm-for-mere-mortals.md

 isn't from .NET aristocracy.

 ## MVVM explained

+This won't be about full-blown MVVM framework, this will be about the concept and simple from scratch implementation.
+Transition from Windows Form to WPF seems hard to most people.
+You can write forms-style in WPF but that's just wrong.
+We are given other, much powerful means.
+You will learn all about bindings, how ViewModel works, what it does, and how to do things proper-ly.
+After that you will have intuitions good enough to dive into framework.

 I assume that you know your MVC.
 It belongs to common knowledge nowadays and it's well explored.
 If you don't know [grab your copy of Wikipedia's